xhackerustc/uc-rv32ima/README.md

 ## Difference from [tvlad1234's pico-rv32ima](https://github.com/tvlad1234/pico-rv32ima)
 - esp32c3 VS rp2040, although rp2040 will be supported too in uc-rv32ima
 - only one 8MB SPI PSRAM is needed
-- a simple cache mechanism is implemented
+- a simple cache mechanism is implemented, thus much better performance
 - no need sdcard

 ## Requirements